cored/mailboxes/README.md

 	- It starts by fetching mailboxes using `store.AllMailboxes()`, which returns a channel of `Mailbox` objects.
 	- For each retrieved mailbox, it concurrently retrieves users using `store.UsersForMailbox(mb.ID)` and processes each user in a separate goroutine.
 	- A `sync.WaitGroup` is used to ensure all user processing goroutines complete before the function finishes.

-## Trade-offs

-### 1. Concurrency vs. Resource Consumption

-- **Pros**:
-	- Goroutines (`go` keyword) enable concurrent fetching and processing of data, enhancing performance and throughput, particularly for I/O-bound operations.
-- **Cons**:
-	- Managing multiple goroutines and synchronizing them using `sync.WaitGroup` adds complexity and requires careful handling to avoid race conditions and resource contention.

-### 2. Memory Usage

-- **Pros**:
-	- Channels (`<-chan`) allow streaming of data, reducing memory overhead by processing items as they are retrieved from the database.
-- **Cons**:
-	- Open channels and goroutines can increase memory usage, especially with large datasets.
-Proper management and cleanup of resources are essential.

-### 3. Error Handling and Debugging

-- **Pros**:
-	- The implementation includes comprehensive error handling (`err` checks) to address potential database connection issues or query failures.
-- **Cons**:
-	- Debugging concurrent code and managing errors across multiple goroutines can be challenging, necessitating careful logging and error handling strategies.

-### 4. Scalability

-- **Pros**:
-	- The use of concurrency and data streaming via channels supports scalable data retrieval and processing, suitable for large datasets.
-- **Cons**:
-	- Horizontal scaling (across multiple servers or nodes) requires additional considerations for managing database connections and synchronization in distributed environments.

 ## Setup and Usage